 Though not always reliable wi-fi (hence the mobile hotspot backup), you can still find free networks in many city centers and even parks.
 Several campgrounds have wi-fi and once again you can work from your moving vehicle or your picnic table!

-If you don’t have a hotspot or your phone doesn’t have hotspot capabilities….change that.
+If you don’t have a hotspot or your phone doesn’t have hotspot capabilities that would allow you to find the best places to work remotely….change that.
 For the traveling entrepreneur/freelancer it’ll pay for itself many times over!

 Get Down to Business Without Being Tied Down to an Office